lekshmivijayakumar22-cell/kotak_neo_api/README.md

 # isDepth: If you want to subscribe to depth data, set isDepth to True
 client.subscribe(instrument_tokens = instrument_tokens, isIndex=False, isDepth=False)

-# Un_Subscribes the given tokens.
+# Unsubscribes the given tokens.
 First the tokens will be checked weather that is subscribed.
 If not Subscribed we will send you the error message else we will unsubscribe the give tokens
 # instrument_tokens: This is a list of dictionaries.
     # instrument_token: The instrument token of the stock
     # exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo, mcx_fo